wwalexander/doddns/README.md

 `doduc-client -domain mywebsite.com -subdomain home -ip_server http://www.mywebsite.com:18768 -token token`

+By default, the address will be updated every 5 minutes.
+To specify the interval in seconds, use the `interval` flag.
+For instance, if I wanted updates to occur every 10 minutes:

+`doduc-client -domain mywebsite.com -subdomain home -ip_server http://www.mywebsite.com:18768 -token token -interval 600`

 Similarly to the server, the client can be run in the background or with `nohup`.